ConnorMatthews/ConnorMatthews.github.io/README.md

 1. Download the Atom installer here (https://atom.io/).
 Atom is a free to use text editor with excellent support for writing markdown documents.
 2. Install Atom by following the installer instructions.
 3. Open Atom.
 You can close the welcome screens that appear on start up.
 4. (Optional) Change from the default theme to a light theme.
-The light theme may seem more natural when working with your resume
+The light theme may seem more natural when working with your resume.
   a.
 Click the settings option under the file dropdown menu.
   b.
 Select Themes from the menu on the left.
   c.
 Change the UI and syntax theme to a light one.
 5. Create a new file, use the keyboard shortcut Ctrl+N
 6. Open your resume in whatever word processor you used to make it (e.g. Microsoft Word).
 7. Copy the text of your resume into the new file in Atom.